Biden says 'moral outrage' behind Putin comment, not U.S. policy change | Politics

 Biden says 'moral outrage' behind Putin comment, not U.S. policy change

-U.S President Joe Biden said on Monday his remark in Warsaw that Russian President Vladimir Putin should be removed from power reflected his own moral outrage, not an administration policy shift.
+U.S President Joe Biden on Monday said his remark that Russian President Vladimir Putin should not remain in power reflected his own moral outrage at Russia's invasion of Ukraine, not a U.S. policy shift.
+Biden faced pressure to speak about the comment after it generated a flood of questions as to whether the United States had changed to a policy seeking regime change in Moscow.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)